Guide last updated by Alice Tyson, February 2022

-The Commonwealth, as an organisation, does not create any law in its own right, but because of the shared colonial history of the majority of members, similarities exist in their legal systems and legal literature.
-That said, each member country has its own unique history, constitution and legal system and for this reason it is important not to over emphasize the similarities but rather to consider the legal system of each country a distinct and separate entity.
+The Commonwealth, as an organisation, does not create any law in its own right, but because of the shared colonial history of the majority of members, similarities exist in many of their legal systems and legal literature.
+That said, each member country has its own unique history, constitution and legal system and for this reason it is important not to over emphasise the similarities but rather to consider the legal system of each country a distinct and separate entity.

 Though not dealt with specifically in this research guide, researchers may find it useful to know about countries which are not Commonwealth members but which had, or continue to have, a relationship with the United Kingdom.

 British Overseas Territories (formerly known as British Dependent Territories and before that Crown Colonies) and the overseas or dependent territories of other members of the Commonwealth are not members of the Commonwealth themselves but can be said to be "part of the Commonwealth" or "within the Commonwealth".
 The fourteen British Overseas Territories are listed below.
-More information about the history, constitution and governance of the British Overseas Territories can be found in Halsbury's Laws of England, volume 13 on Commonwealth [at shelf GA2.H.10 or via Lexis Library].
+More information about the history, constitution and governance of the British Overseas Territories can be found in Halsbury's Laws of England, volume 13 on Commonwealth [at shelf GA2.H.10 or via Lexis+].

 History of Commonwealth collections